popey456963/CLWO-Jailbreak-rules/Definitions.md

 # Definitions

-* Hunting: Â actively looking and not staying in 1 area (camping the tower,etc...).
+* Hunting: actively looking and not staying in 1 area (camping the tower,etc...).

 * Freekill: if a guard kills a prisoner that was following all the given orders.